Update Composer dependencies

 If you want to get started using Pico, please refer to Pico's user docs.
 You can find officially supported plugins and themes on Pico's website.
 A greater choice of third-party plugins and themes can be found in Pico's wiki on the plugins or themes pages respectively.
 If you want to create your own plugin or theme, please refer to the “Getting Help as a developer” section of Pico's docs.

 When the docs can’t answer your question, you can get help by either joining us on #picocms on Freenode IRC (logs), or by creating a new thread on Nextcloud Help.
 When you’re experiencing problems with Pico CMS for Nextcloud, please don’t hesitate to create a new Issue on GitHub.
-Concerning problems with plugins or themes, please refer to the website of the developer of this plugin or theme.
+Concerning problems with Pico, open a new Issue on Pico's GitHub repository.
+If you have problems with plugins or themes, please refer to the website of the developer of this plugin or theme.